 - Prevent driving accidents.
 Adults age 65 and above are at elevated risk for vehicle accidents, and even more so in unsafe driving conditions.
 One option to increase safety is to partner with Grace Home Care’s professional Topeka home care staff, who are always on hand to offer safe, accompanied transportation, or to run errands for seniors.

-For more recommendations to help keep older individuals safe this winter season, and throughout the year, call on Grace Home Care.
-We offer a free in-home safety assessment to make sure the home environment is as safe as possible, and can also recommend and coordinate any needed home modifications, as well as a full range of customized Topeka home care services for seniors.
+For more recommendations to help keep older individuals safe this winter season, and throughout the year, call our elder care experts in Topeka, KS.
+We offer a free in-home safety assessment to make sure the home environment is as safe as possible, and can also recommend and coordinate any needed home modifications, as well as a full range of customized Topeka elder care services for seniors.
 Call us at 785.286.CARE to learn more!